-- Encryption: Automatic (128 bit or 40 bit)
+- Encryption: Automatic

-- Next, click on Authentication Settings… On the User Authentication screen, enter your password in the box and the IPSec key in the Shared Secret box under Machine Authentication, then click OK.
+- Next, click on Authentication Settings.
+Enter your password and the IPSec key in the Shared Secret box under Machine Authentication, then click OK.

-Next, click on Advanced… Check the box for “Send all traffic over VPN connection”, then click OK.
+- Click on Advanced.
+Check the box labelled Send all traffic over VPN connection then click OK

-Click Apply to save all of your settings and then connect to your VPN with the Connect button.
+- Click Apply to save your settings, and then connect to your VPN with the Connect button.
 You are now connected to a VPN server.
 Now you just need to set up your VPN for sharing.
-Return to the System Preferences menu, then click on Sharing.

-Select Wi-Fi Options…, and enter the following details:
+- Select Wi-Fi Options… and enter the following details: